Q: What is the I Ching?

 Q: How do I figure out what to read in the I Ching?

 A: Many people select a reading by casting, using coins (see our Basics page) or other techniques.
 An even older technique uses yarrow stalks.
-The I Ching can also be read informally or in a structured manner.
+The I Ching can also be read informally or in a planned-out manner.

 *Anthony, Carol: A Guide to the I Ching, 1980.
 Meant to accompany Wilhelm.